JoshuaEbenezer/attention_vqa/README.md

 ## Two-stage learning

-Attention is used over features extracted by SOTA no-reference IQA algorithms.
+Attention is used over features extracted by SOTA no-reference IQA algorithms in attention.py.

 ## End-to-end learning

-Paq-2-Piq (an IQA model that uses deep-learning) is paired with an RNN and attention (CNN+RNN framework) to learn VQA scores end-to-end.
+Paq-2-Piq (an IQA model that uses deep-learning) is paired with an RNN and attention (CNN+RNN framework) to learn VQA scores end-to-end in vqa.py.

 ann.py trains feature vectors that are averaged across frames.